In Estate Planning Awareness, Special Needs News, Special Needs Planning

 Supplemental Security Income (SSI) recipients are typically subject to strict income limits, but recipients under age 22 who are students may be able to earn significantly more without jeopardizing their benefits.
 It’s part of the Social Security Administration’s (SSA) efforts to encourage SSI recipients to get education or training so they can join the workforce.

 Ordinarily, most income that SSI recipients earn is deducted from their benefits.
 The Student Earned Income Exclusion (SEIE) allows students to exclude up to $1,903.45 monthly from their countable income.
 This amount, however, is subject to an annual cap of just $7,670 (in 2020).
-The penalty for exceeding this annual cap is harsh: If students earn more than the cap in a given year, their benefits are reduced on a dollar-for-dollar basis.Selective focus photography of blue denim jeans 2842118 scaled
+The penalty for exceeding this annual cap is harsh: If students earn more than the cap in a given year, their benefits are reduced on a dollar-for-dollar basis.selective focus photography of blue denim jeans 2842118 scaled

 These income caps rise each year in line with the Social Security Administration’s annual Cost-of-Living Adjustment (COLA) formula, which is meant to ensure the value of benefits are not eroded by inflation.